-- Ask your doctor or nurse about medicine that can help prevent or lessen nausea, vomiting, headaches, and diarrhea.
+- Ask your doctor or nurse about medicine that can help stop or lessen nausea, vomiting, headaches, and diarrhea.

 Food and Drug Interactions

 There are no known interactions of arsenic trioxide with food.
 This drug may interact with other medicines.
-Tell your doctor and pharmacist about all of the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.